Direct Connect

 SMC Scholarship Program

 SMC Foundation in partnership with the Financial Aid Office offer the SMC Scholarship application every year!
-To learn more about SMC scholarships and off-campus scholarship options, students may log in to their SMC Scholarship Universe account.
+Review the links below to learn more about the SMC Scholarship application, eligibility requirements and deadlines.

 Thrive with Financial Aid Navigation Tools